Frequently Asked Questions:

 Finally let’s discuss the tables:

-The tables contain a summary of the KISS Systems for the baskets.
+The tables contain a summary of the systems characteristics for the baskets.
 The headers can be sorted by simply clicking on them.
 For example you can sort by symbol to display alphabetical order.
 You can sort by status.
 You can sort by # of STS in Trend, or by price % away from STS, or by Demark Count, by A’s, and by Current Profit %.

 Next, see the summary basket below for the Mega 10 basket.
 This basket contains 10 large cap tech stocks, and at a glance you can see that the KISS system is long 7 out of the 10 stocks, the % G/L of the open positions, where the current STS stop is etc.